 Above the Fold

-The fold is the bottom of your web browser.
+The fold is at the bottom of your web browser.

 It’s the content you see when you first arrive on a web page.

-You don’t really have a lot of space on a mobile device so you need to make the most of it.
+You don’t have much space on a mobile device, so you must make the most of it.

-A while back, Google released some guides and case studies to help website owners provide users with a better web experience.
+Google released some guides and case studies to help web designers provide better web experiences.

 The main UX guidelines Google offered were as follows :